No. 1

 Why run a five-agent architecture instead of one super-agent?

-How do you keep output quality consistent at higher velocity?
+How is output quality kept consistent at higher velocity?

 What is the fastest way to pilot this setup?